WILD. ANCIENT. PHENOMENAL.

 Star light, star bright

-A million stars shine upon you in Tassie.
-Our southern skies put on quite the show.
-July to early spring is the best time to see the Milky Way in all its glory.
-The moon rises later during this time, creating perfect viewing conditions.
+A million stars shine upon you in Tasmania, where the southern skies put on quite the show.
+The months between July and early spring are the best time to see the Milky Way in all its glory, when the moon rises later and creates perfect viewing conditions.
 Head away from the city to avoid light pollution and look up in wonder.

 Visit an island off an island.
-Wander white sandy beaches to see Castle Rock, and fossick for Killiecrankie diamonds and paper nautilus shells.
+Off the north-east coast of Tasmania, wander Flinders Island's white sandy beaches to see Castle Rock, and fossick for Killiecrankie diamonds and paper nautilus shells.
 Feast on freshly caught crayfish, trek to the craggy peaks of Mount Strzelecki, or stop and chat with the locals.
-You can do as much or as little as you like on Flinders Island.
+You can do as much or as little as you like on Flinders.

 Enter the wilds